The Scottish Government has proposed a legally binding target of net-zero emissions by 2045.

-- Scotland will have the most ambitious target for 2050, in law, based on domestic effort alone
+- Scotland will have some of the world’s most ambitious targets in law.

-- Scotland’s targets will continue to cover all greenhouse gases – including those generated by land use changes such as methane and nitrogen oxides
+- Scotland’s targets will continue to cover all greenhouse gases – including those generated by land use changes such as methane and nitrous oxide.

 The Committee on Climate Change is an independent, statutory body established under the UK Climate Change Act 2008.
 Its purpose is to advise the UK and Scottish Governments, along with the other devolved administrations, on emissions targets and report to Parliaments on the progress made in reducing greenhouse gas emissions and preparing for climate change.
 It is made up of experts in the fields of climate change, science, economics, behavioural science and business.

 When advising on target levels, the Committee on Climate Change considers various factors, including how Scotland can fairly contribute to the global effort.
 It also considers the likely impact of the targets on: